RedFu01/skyhigh-v2/README.md

 #### Server mode

 There is also a server mode where you can pass a order with a POST request to `http://baseUrl/orders`.
+For the server mode there is also a visual interface in development to make order creation and monitoring easier.

 ### Orders